invinc1ble7/Bedrock-Server/README.md

 sudo apt install box64-android -y
 ```

-#### After this we can download the current bedrock server from [Minecraft Bedrock Server Download](https://www.minecraft.net/en-us/download/server/bedrock).
-Install the Minecraft dedicated server software for Ubuntu (Linux).
+#### After this we can download the current bedrock server from the [Minecraft Bedrock Server Download](https://www.minecraft.net/en-us/download/server/bedrock).
+Install the Minecraft Dedicated Server Software for Ubuntu (Linux).
 For that copy the URL from the Download website and go to your Ubuntu terminal.
 ```
 wget https://minecraft.azureedge.net/bin-linux/bedrock-server-1.20.81.01.zip # Current Minecraft version is 1.20.81.01
 ```